slabko/ws-to-kafka/README.md

 # Websocket to Kafka

-Simple app that subscribes to a websocket and sends all events to a Kafka topic.
+A simple app that subscribes to a WebSocket and sends all events to a Kafka topic.
-It maintains the connection to the websocket and restarts it when needed.
+It maintains the connection to the WebSocket and restarts it when needed.

 # Setup